aistabci/abci-docs/v3/en/docs/system-overview.md

 ## Storage Systems

-The ABCI system has three storage systems for storing large amounts of data used for AI and Big Data applications, and these are used to provide shared file systems and ABCI Cloud Storage.
+The ABCI system has three storage systems for storing large amounts of data used for AI and Big Data applications, and these are used to provide shared file systems.
 The total effective capacity is up to approximately 74 PB.

 | # | Storage System | Media | Usage |
 |:--|:--|:--|:--|